10.Marketing &

 - What is your budget for this literature?

-This will help you focus on the level of quality you should expect
+This will help you focus on the level of quality you should expect from this literature?

 - Who is the best person within your organisation to co-ordinate